kkura-r/cd12355-microservices-aws-kubernetes-project-starter/README.md

 - Execute the build pipeline and confirm the container image is built.

-    You can check the build process succeeded in AWS Console (automatic build by a push event to the GitHub repository):
+    You can check the status of build process in the AWS Console (below one is triggerd by a push event to the GitHub repository):

     ![aws_codebuild](./screenshots/aws_codebuild.png)